 The phrase "balanced scorecard" was first coined in the early 1990s, but the concepts behind this system have been around for quite a long time.
 Many people trace the origins back to the 1950s when General Electric began revolutionizing its performance measurement and reporting policies.

-The modern version of the balanced scorecard was officially developed by Dr. Robert Kaplan, a Harvard University professor.
+The modern version was officially developed by Dr. Robert Kaplan, a Harvard University professor.
 He worked along with Dr. David Norton to create the framework for balanced scorecard with the goal of having a better-balanced performance measurement system in place.
 Prior to this, most companies looked primarily at short-term financial performance as the primary, or even exclusive, measurement of performance.

 Creating a Balanced Scorecard